Ausbxuse/avp_teleop/teleop/README.md

   - [ ] data visualizer
 - [ ] data validater (check if collected data is correct/complete)
 - [ ] unitests for single files

+- [ ] FIXME: first ik and second ik has missing data in between for 1.5s (possibly due to visionpro+motor safety code in arm_controller)